AndreMayerT/vest-technical-test/README.md

 ## Usage

 Here is examples of the usage for testing the endpoints of the project.
-For that, there is a built-in and easy to use enviroment for GraphQL called "playground" which you can use.
+For that, there is a built-in and easy to use environment for GraphQL called "playground" which you can use.
 To go there, after the project is up and running, visit the link http://localhost:8000/playground

 <br/>